SteelCompendium/data-bestiary-md/Wode Elf Tree Guerilla.md

 - ✦ ≤11: 5 damage; M1 bleeding (save ends)
 - ★ 12–16: 9 damage; M2 bleeding (save ends)

 Effect: The tree guerilla can teleport 3 after making the attack.

+**5 Malice**
-5 Malice: The tree guerilla targets an additional creature or object.
+The tree guerilla targets an additional creature or object.
 The tree guerilla has **+1** if both targets are adjacent to each other.

 **Do Not Hesitate in the Wode (3 Malice)**